Treecle Price Tops $0.0025 on Exchanges (TRCL)

-Treecle (TRCL) traded 3.8% higher against the U.S. dollar during the one day period ending at 20:00 PM ET on September 8th.
-Treecle has a market capitalization of $1.65 million and approximately $48,437.00 worth of Treecle was traded on exchanges in the last day.
-One Treecle coin can currently be purchased for $0.0025 or 0.00000013 BTC on major exchanges.
-Over the last week, Treecle has traded down 2.3% against the U.S. dollar.
+Treecle (TRCL) traded 2.6% higher against the U.S. dollar during the one day period ending at 11:00 AM ET on September 12th.
+Treecle has a market capitalization of $1.65 million and approximately $24,567.00 worth of Treecle was traded on exchanges in the last day.
+One Treecle coin can currently be purchased for $0.0025 or 0.00000011 BTC on major exchanges.
+Over the last week, Treecle has traded up 2.5% against the U.S. dollar.

 Here is how other cryptocurrencies have performed over the last day: